renovatebot/renovate/docs/usage/config-migration.md

 # Config Migration

-To improve the Renovate program, the Renovate maintainers often rename, remove or combine configuration options.
+As part of continuous improvement and refinement, the Renovate maintainers often rename, remove or combine configuration options.

 When the Renovate maintainers change configuration options, they add "config migration" code.
 The migration code allows "legacy" config from users to keep working.
 Config migration works by migrating legacy config internally, before the config is used.
 If done right, config migration "just works" silently and legacy configs continue working indefinitely.
 The only sign that "config migration" is needed is the debug message in the Renovate logs, noting the old and newly migrated configs.

-By default, none of these changes are applied to Renovate config files (e.g. `renovate.json`)

 ## Enabling config migration pull requests